Spotted Lanternfly Permit Training for Businesses

 There are three sections in the course.
 Each section has a quiz at the end.
 Students will need to achieve a score greater than 70% on the quizzes in order to pass this course.

 Once a designated employee passes this course, his or her company will receive spotted lanternfly permits for company vehicles.
 The designated employee must train fellow employees to work in the quarantine zone without inadvertently spreading these insects and endangering agriculture and commerce.
-This course includes fact sheets to use with training.
+Downloadable training materials, including PowerPoint presentations and fact sheets, are available in the course.

 If you have questions about the permitting process, email the Pennsylvania Department of Agriculture: firstname.lastname@example.org.